chef/chef-web-docs/chef_master/source/environments.rst

 Once created, an environment can be managed in several ways:

 * By using knife and passing the ``-E ENVIRONMENT_NAME`` option with ``knife cookbook upload``
-* By using the Chef management console web user interface
 * By using Ruby or JSON files that are stored in a version source control system.
 These files are pushed to the Chef Infra Server using the ``knife environment`` subcommand and the ``from file`` argument.
 This approach allows environment data to be dynamically generated.
 This approach will not work unless these files are defined in the proper format---Ruby file end with ``.rb``; JSON files end with ``.json``.

 These workflows are mutually exclusive: only the most recent environment changes will be kept on the Chef Infra Server, regardless of the source of those changes.
 All previous changes are overwritten when environment data is updated.